ImperialCollegeLondon/virtual_ecosystem/docs/source/virtual_ecosystem/virtual_ecosystem_in_use.md

 ve_run --install-example /tmp/
 ```

-The `ve_example` directory contains the following files.
-These include:
+The `ve_example` directory contains the following files:

 * the `config` directory of TOML format configuration files,
 * the `data` and `source` directories of netCDF format data files,